 Behind the village are rolling green hills where cattle graze, completing a picture that is typically – and charmingly – Swiss.

 Stein is also positioned in an elevated spot, with panoramic views over the Appenzell hinterland and surrounding deep valleys.
 The unspoilt village is surrounded by lush free pastures, and the area is known for dairy farming.

 Visitors to Stein can explore the historic village centre, which includes a church featuring distinctive stucco work and 18th century homes.

 The Appenzell Folk Museum is a big draw too, displaying various traditional Appenzell artefacts.
 Local crafts are also demonstrated in an embroidery workshop and weaving cellar at the museum.
 Cheesemaking can also be seen in the traditional Alpine dairy.

-Those interested in Swiss cheese can also visit The Appenzell Show Dairy, which can be found in the village centre.
+Those interested in Swiss cheese can also visit the Appenzell Show Dairy, which can be found in the village centre.
 A gallery allows visitors to witness Appenzell cheesemaking first-hand and there are interesting facts about cheese production to learn as you make your way through the exhibition.